 All interns are required by the consortium to have current health insurance coverage.
 Access to health benefits will be provided to all interns but may vary across sites.
 Annual vacation, professional, and sick leave will be available to all interns.
-Due to the differential stipend, health insurance benefits at API will be unpaid and are considered to be covered by the increased wage.
 All interns are responsible for ensuring they secure medical coverage by the beginning of the internship year (note some insurance companies have more lengthy review and approval processes prior to approving coverage).
 All interns are required to submit proof of health insurance coverage at the beginning of internship and upon request.